eyedeekay/i2pbrowser/README.md

 I2P Profile Configuring Launcher for Firefox, Multiplatform
 ===========================================================

-Configures a Firefox profile for use with I2P Sites, I2P applications, and offering a Tor-based alternative mode for use as an outproxy.
-It is an experimental application for now.
+Configures a Firefox profile for use with I2P Sites, I2P applications, and I2P configuration.
+Provides a bundled I2P Router and a pre-configured browser.
+Notably, it is completely compatible with any pre-installed router while also not requiring a pre-installed I2P router, which means that it can be used as a one-click introduction to I2P use for beginners while *also* being a convenient, automatic way to configure I2P Browsing for I2P users who have been around for years.
+It is a project to minimize I2P browsing misconfiguration and explore options to improve our response to various threat models, in a way similar to Tor Browser did but with the ability to fulfill I2P's specific needs.

+If you're a beginner, who uses this and is interested in learning more about I2P, I advise you to install a fully-featured I2P router by following my detailed install guide here: https://github.com/eyedeekay/Install-Java-And-I2P-on-Windows.

 Installation
 ------------